FashtimeDotCom/Doge-Dice-Bot/README.md

-doge-dice-bot
+just-dice-bot
 =============

-Hi, this is a betting bot for doge-dice.com.
+Hi, this is a betting bot for just-dice.com.
 Feel free to use it under GPL.
-If you want to donate some Beer (DGC): DCDYd5dkHEJiNaKFCiB98JDVxKNcQX6Fvu Thanks.
+If you want to donate some Beer (BTC): 1CDjWb7zupTfQihc6sMeDvPmUHkfeMhC83 Thanks.

 HOW IT WORKS
 -------------

-doge-dice has no api.
+Just-dice has no api.
 What is used here is remoting the website with selenium.
 The bot runs - in difference to other bots - in the command line.
 IMHO this is much more stable than a Greasemonkey-Script running in a browser itself.

 WHY USE this bot?
 -------------